shaoyanpan/Full-dose-Whole-body-PET-Synthesis-from-Low-dose-PET-Using-Consistency-Model/README.md

 The codes were created based on [image-guided diffusion](https://github.com/openai/guided-diffusion), [SwinUnet](https://github.com/HuCaoFighting/Swin-Unet), and [Monai](https://monai.io/)

+Notice: Due to the data restriction, we can only provide MATLAB file (so no patient information) with over-smoothed PET images.
+The data we show just to demonstrate how the user should organize their data.
+The dicom or nii file processing are also included in the Jupyter notebook.

 # Required packages

 The requires packages are in test_env.yaml.